 It can also disrupt our hormone levels which can affect the regeneration process of hair follicles.

-Infections can interrupt the normal cycle of hair growth, and a person with this chronic condition is more prone to infections due to the weaker immune system.
+Infections can interrupt the normal cycle of hair growth, and a person with this chronic condition is more prone to infections due to a weaker immune system.

 Some medications can cause hair loss, even though the damage is not permanent.